BEYOND THE POLITICS OF MODERNITY: POSTMODERN EXPERIMENTS IN IRANIAN MUSICAL THEATER

-This chapter addresses experimentation in contemporary musical theater.
-It captures some of the ways in which traditionally trained artists seek inspiration from Iran’s history—particularly the Qajar era (1794-1925)—to address arts regulation policies, and render cultural practices of the past palatable for contemporary audiences.
-It also address the role of digital media in facilitating access to source material that contemporary experimentalists use to quote, reframe, and reconfigure the landscape of traditional performing arts.
+This chapter addresses experimentation in contemporary musical theater, encompassing dance, musical performance, and dialogue.
+It captures some of the ways in which traditionally trained artists seek inspiration from Iran’s history to address arts regulation policies, bend artistic hierarchies, and render cultural practices of the past palatable for contemporary audiences.
+In doing so, these artists offer a multicultural conception of what an “Iranian” artistic expression looks like that diffuses binary narratives of the past centered on Iran’s relationship with Europe in modernity.

 REINVENTING RUHOWZI: EXPERIMENTS IN CONTEMPORARY IRANIAN MUSICAL THEATER